45nivas/45nivas/README.md

 **🧑‍💻 About Me**
 - 🎓 Final Year B.Tech in Computer Science (AI & ML) @ Woxsen University
 - 🤖 Aspiring AI Engineer | 🏋️ Gym Rat | 🧬 Where Tech Meets Discipline
-- 📍 Based in Kakinada, India
+- 📍 Based in Hyderabad, India

 ### 🛠️ What I Do